 Big Battles Over Farm And Food Policies May Be Brewing As Trump Era Begins

 At first glance, food policy seems to be an afterthought in the Trump administration.
 The campaign saw few debates about food or farming.
-And the President-elect still hasn't nominated someone to head the Department of Agriculture or the Food and Drug Administration.
+And the president-elect hasn't yet nominated someone to head the Department of Agriculture or the Food and Drug Administration.

-But Donald Trump's lack of attention won't make future food battles any less cut-throat.
+But Donald Trump's lack of attention won't make future food battles any less cutthroat.
 Plenty of people in Washington, including powerful factions within the Republican majority in Congress, are hoping to change a wide variety of food-related policies, and believe that the new administration offers a prime opportunity to make those changes happen.
 Kip Tom, a farmer in Indiana who was a member of Trump's advisory committee on agricultural policy, recently told The Salt that this is a time to "swing for the fences."

 Parke Wilde, an expert on food policy at Tufts University, told us in an email that shortly after the election, he had predicted that food policies would escape radical changes simply because they enjoyed a lower profile.
 He has changed his mind since, because "every news report seems to show that the incoming administration plans to pursue 100 fights simultaneously.
 I have never seen that approach work in American politics previously.
 But, in these wild times, who knows?"

-Here are a list of potential changes to watch for.
+Here is a list of potential changes to watch for.

 1. Will the successful alliance of farmers and poverty advocates crumble?

-The Farm Bill, which funds both food stamps (now known as SNAP) and farm subsidies, is due to be re-negotiated by the end of 2018.
+The Farm Bill, which funds both food stamps (now known as SNAP) and farm subsidies, is due to be renegotiated by the end of 2018.
 Some conservative Republicans probably will renew their efforts, previously unsuccessful, to scuttle the whole package, separating the farm-related provisions and the nutrition programs into separate bills.
 Many observers believe that this would leave each of them more vulnerable to attack.
 The political factions that have traditionally supported this bill, though, including farm groups and poverty advocates, are likely to mount a fierce counterattack.
 The stakes are high.
 SNAP, in particular, is one of the country's most important "safety net" programs for the poor.

 2. School lunch reforms and nutrition standards may be under attack

 There could be attempts to roll back parts of the school lunch reforms ushered in during the Obama administration.
-Margo Wootan of the Center for Science in the Public Interest, who has been a key player in pushing for healthier food in schools, told us that, "given the deregulatory, anti-science rhetoric during the [Trump] campaign, we are on high alert."
+Margo Wootan of the Center for Science in the Public Interest, who has been a key player in pushing for healthier food in schools, told us that "given the deregulatory, anti-science rhetoric during the [Trump] campaign, we are on high alert."
 She says Congress "might try to rollback school meal standards or try to dismantle the National School Lunch Program" by converting them into "block grants" that states could manage with only limited federal oversight.

 Wootan says other nutrition policies at risk include new menu labeling rules.
-Federal standards requiring chain restaurants to list calories on menus or menu boards is set to go into effect in 2017.
+Federal standards requiring chain restaurants to list calories on menus or menu boards are set to go into effect in 2017.
 Those rules were mandated by the Affordable Care Act.
 But Wootan says she's concerned that changes being considered by the incoming administration could "weaken the provision of information to consumers."
-And she says the Dietary Guidelines for Americans which were updated this year and serve as the basis for national nutrition programs "could be part of anti-science efforts," during the Trump administration.
+And she says the Dietary Guidelines for Americans that were updated this year and serve as the basis for national nutrition programs "could be part of anti-science efforts" during the Trump administration.
 The guidelines are set to be updated again in 2020.

-3. Will the administration compromise on farm workers?
+3. Will the administration compromise on farmworkers?

 Hostility to illegal immigration was central to Trump's campaign.
 But farm groups, many of them bedrock supporters of the Republican Party, are adamantly opposed to any wholesale deportation of immigrants who aren't in the country legally.
 Many large-scale dairy farmers, and growers of fruits and vegetables, rely heavily on immigrant labor.
 This promises to be a delicate backroom negotiation.